Program

 Friedrich Conzen Haus - St. Joachim

-The diagnosis and therapy of Barrett early carcinomas is demanding and requires sufficient experience.
-In this course you will learn the different types of chromoendoscopy and the correct resection technique.
-In the second part, the nationally and internationally known lecturers deal with the various ablation techniques.
+The diagnosis and therapy of early Barrett carcinomas is challenging and requires sufficient experience.
+In this course, you will learn the different types of chromoendoscopy and the correct resection technique.
+In the second part, nationally and internationally renowned lecturers will discuss the various ablation techniques.

-In this course you have the possibility to learn APC, radiofrequency ablation and the technique of cryoablation.
-In the video cases we show you what really matters.
+In this course, you have the opportunity to learn APC, radiofrequency ablation, and the technique of cryoablation.
+In the video cases, we will show you what really matters.

 This course is aimed at participants with sound knowledge of gastroscopy.